Macharia-Tech/Rator/README.md

 5.PSQL database
 6.HTML,CSS

+## Known Bugs
+No bugs detected on the application

 ## Support and contact details
 incase you are not able to view certain application or parts of the website feel free to submit an email to mitchelaudrey@gmail.com/mitchelaudrey@icloud.com